Divya110205/19AI405ExpNo4/README.md

           successor.f = successor.g + successor.h

-        iii) if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor
+        3. if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor

-        iV) if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list
+        4. if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list